robpearson/NancySpike/README.md

 - [x] https://api.maplepixel.io/transit/timetables/2015-05-02
 - [x] https://api.maplepixel.io/settings/favouritetrip/

-Interested to see how to implement restful operations (GET, POST etc) and how testable the code is.
+Interested to learn how to implement restful operations (GET, POST etc) and how testable the code is.

 ## Requirements